FCPH Immunization Program

 The flu season has begun!
 It can start in October and end as late as March.
 The experts at the Center for Disease Control and Prevention recommend that everyone 6 months and older should get the flu vaccine each year.
 Flu vaccine is available for children 6 months through 18 years at all of the Franklin County Public Health Childhood Immunization clinics.
 Parents of children from birth through 4 years of age may also receive a flu vaccine at these clinics.
 The Ohio Department of Health’s Vaccine for Children Program provides the pediatric and adult flu vaccine for those who qualify.

-For more information about Seasonal Influenza, please go to www.odh.gov.
+For more information about Seasonal Influenza, click here.

 Franklin County Public Health does not administer TB testing.
 Kroger’s Little Clinics, CVS’s Minute Clinics, Walgreen’s Take Care Clinics, OSU's FastCare Clinics at participating Giant Eagle locations, and some physician offices provide ppd/TB testing.